-If interested, please go to the Work Experience Office and pick up a district Trade Sampler application to be completed and handed back in.
+If interested, please go to the Work Experience Office and pick up a district Trade

+Sampler application to be completed and handed back in.
 It is open to students entering Grade 11 and 12 and is offered in Semester 2.
-What You Need...

 - Mechanical interest

 - Desire to work in a trade involving mechanics or metal

 - Good attendance and a strong work ethic

 What You Will Get...

-- Applied Math 11 credit
+- Math 11 credit (Apprenticeship & Workplace Math 11)

 - 16 credits towards Grade 12

 - Practical "hands-on" training experience

 - Valuable industry experience

 - Workforce training certificates (First Aid, WHMIS, Fork Lift, etc.)

-What You Will Do...

-- Spend a semester fully immersed in metal work/machining/fabricating - Monthly tours to industry shops to learn about different careers - 4 days in shop and 1 day per week on work experience or working on workforce training certificates Construction Trade Sampler The goal of the Construction Trade Sampler is to prepare students to explore a career in the construction industry by developing practical skills in carpentry, plumbing, electrical, roofing, drywall and concrete.
+- Spend a semester fully immersed in metal work/machining/fabricating - Monthly tours to industry shops to learn about different careers - 4 days in shop and 1 day per week on work experience or working on workforce training certificates

+Construction Trade Sampler

+The goal of the Construction Trade Sampler is to prepare students to explore a career in the construction industry by developing practical skills in carpentry, plumbing, electrical, roofing, drywall and concrete.
 Some students may decide on a college trade foundation program as an ITA Train Student upon completion of this program.

 If interested, please go to the Work Experience Office and pick up a district Trade Sampler application to be completed and handed back in.
 It is open to students entering Grade 11 and 12 and is offered in Semester 2.
-What you Need...

 - Enjoy working outside

 - Desire to work in a construction trade

 - Good attendance and a strong work ethic

 - Like to build structures

 What You Will Get ...

-- Applied Math 11 credit
+- Math 11 credit (Apprenticeship & Workplace Math 11)

-- 16 credits towards Grade 12
+- > 16 credits towards Grade 12

 - Practical "hands-on" training experience

 - Valuable industry experience

 - Workforce training certificates (First Aid, WHMIS, Fork Lift, Fall protection, etc.)

-What You Will Do...

-- > Spend a semester fully immersed in the construction trades such as carpentry, electrical, plumbing, drywall, etc. - 4 days in shop and 1 day per week on work experience or working on workforce training certificates Transportation Trade Sampler The goal of the Transportation Trade Sampler is to prepare students to explore a career in auto, heavy duty, aircraft and marine mechanics by developing practical skills.
+- > Spend a semester fully immersed in the construction trades such as carpentry, electrical, plumbing, drywall, etc. - 4 days in shop and 1 day per week on work experience or working on workforce training certificates

+Transportation Trade Sampler

+The goal of the Transportation Trade Sampler is to prepare students to explore a career in auto, heavy duty, aircraft and marine mechanics by developing practical skills.
 Some students may decide on a college trade foundation program as an ITA Train Student upon completion of this program.

-If interested, please go to the Work Experience Office and pick up a district Trade Sampler application to be completed and handed back in.
+If interested, please go to the Work Experience Office and pick up a district Trade

+Sampler application to be completed and handed back in.
 It is open to students entering Grade 11 and 12 and is offered in Semester 2.
-What you Need...

 - > Enjoy working outside

 - Desire to work in a transportation mechanics trade

 - Good attendance and a strong work ethic

 - Like to work with engines of all types

 What You Will Get ...

-- Applied Math 11 credit
+- Math 11 credit (Apprenticeship & Workplace Math 11)

 - 16 credits towards Grade 12

-- Practical "hands-on" training experience
+- > Practical "hands-on" training experience

 - Valuable industry experience

 - Workforce training certificates (Fork Lift, First Aid, WHMIS, etc.)

-What You Will Do...